NATO won't create '2nd-class' allies to soothe Russia, alliance head says | DW | 07.01.2022

 He added, "We are ready to engage in dialogue with Russia but not at the expense of our values or key principles."

-A French government official told AFP, "Russia is offering a dialogue and we must not be afraid of that, even if the proposals put on the table by Russia are not all acceptable for us."
+A French government official told the AFP news agency, "Russia is offering a dialogue and we must not be afraid of that, even if the proposals put on the table by Russia are not all acceptable for us."

 However, the West has however warned of "massive consequences" should Russa launch further incursions into Ukraine.